 Describe your shop in 3 words.

 Eco-Friendly (hyphenated, but still one word!)

 What’s your favourite chippy dish?

-I am a traditionalist, and nothing beats Fish and Chips with mushy peas and tartar sauce, but I am very partial to a correctly cooked chicken, that’s not dry that I can dip into gravy or curry sauce.
-Saying that, my wife and I were in Camden Town and I had THE most outstanding Rock and Chips!
+I am a traditionalist, and nothing beats Fish and Chips with mushy peas and tartar sauce.
+However, I am very partial to a correctly cooked chicken; one that’s not dry and that I can dip into gravy or curry sauce.
+Saying that my wife and I were in Camden Town and I had THE most outstanding Rock and Chips!
 I would love to bring this to our shop in Wales!

 What does it mean to you to contribute to the local community?

 Everything!
 We are local people from a close-knit local community.
 Our goal is quite simple, we want to buy the best potatoes, the best fish, cook them in the best oil and of course in the best possible range; hopefully the rest will take care of itself.

 Do you have anything special on the menu?